 Data privacy law compliance with GDPR Compliance Center

-With our application you ensure you are in compliance with the GDPR and the other data privacy laws.
-It provides cookie manager, cookie compliance & data subject requests portal.
+With our application you ensure you are in compliance with the GDPR and other data privacy laws.
+It provides a cookie manager, cookie compliance & data subject requests portal.
 You can modify the banner and it’s behavior based on your needs and based on the rules you want to apply.

 Almost all the processing of personal data and confidential information on your Shopify store is done through cookies and trackers.
 They also share user data with third parties such as Google and Facebook.

 Our application is based on a powerful scanner, which can find and control all cookies and trackers on your store, and provide your end users with automatic and fine-grained consent and opt-out solutions, which are plug-and-play in deployment.
-The true compliance and data protection brought to your store comes directly from the cloud making the application perform in the best way without affecting your store loading time.
+The true compliance and data protection brought to your store come directly from the cloud making the application perform in the best way without affecting your store loading time.